ienetschool/solar/replit.md

 ### AI Service Architecture (`server/ai-service.ts`)

 The AI service implements an `IntelligentChatbot` class with a singleton pattern.
-It uses a comprehensive FAQ database with over 50 entries, categorized by topics like pricing, services, installation, and financing.
+It uses a comprehensive FAQ database with 20+ entries tailored to Green Power Solutions, categorized by topics like pricing, services, installation, financing, and Guyana-specific operations.
 The chatbot employs keyword-based pattern matching, context filtering (e.g., `home`, `services`, `contact`), and a fuzzy matching algorithm for answer relevance, providing graceful fallbacks.

+**Available Methods:**
+- `findBestMatch(query, context?)` - Returns best FAQ answer for user query
+- `getContextSuggestion(page)` - Provides page-specific chat suggestions
+- `getFAQsByContext(context)` - Returns FAQs filtered by context
+- `getFAQsByCategory(category?)` - Returns FAQs by category or all FAQs
+- `getCategories()` - Returns list of all FAQ categories

 ### Data Schema